Quantum Correlations in the Minimal Scenario

 The full analysis of QKD takes not only error correction into account, but also the overhead of statistically verifying that the given source is really described by $c$.
 This necessarily involves errors, and the experimental implementation will have additional errors of its own.
 The analysis, done carefully also for $c$ sufficiently close to $\partial_e \Qm$, results not in a blanket statement that Eve will know ``nothing'', but in a quantitative bound on how much she might know in the worst case.
 So, in addition to error correction (getting the keys to be really the same) one needs ``privacy amplification'', a process that had already been studied in purely classical settings~\cite{privacy} prior to the advent of QKD.
 The traditional information theoretic view focuses on rates in the asymptotic regime, i.e., for a large number of exchanged raw key bits.
 This systematically neglects the overhead of reliably estimating $c$.
 This can be considerable in real, and therefore finite, runs.
 A usable QKD security proof always has to include the finite key analysis, and all imperfections.
 This is far beyond the current paper, and we refer to \cite{DIQKD1,DIQKD}.
 To connect with the literature, we emphasize that here we have described ``device independent'' QKD, for which the experimental entrance ticket is a ``loophole free'' Bell test, which has been achieved only recently \cite{giustina15,lopholefree1,shalm15}.
-The quality of these experiments is still not in the range where the data collection could be done in the lifetime of a lab.
-Nevertheless, recent advances on the theoretical side \cite{DIQKD1,tan2020qkd,DIQKD} have brought this into feasible range.
+Nevertheless, recent advances on the theoretical side \cite{DIQKD1,tan2020qkd,DIQKD} have resulted in proof-of-principle experiments such as~\cite{diqkdexp1,diqkdexp2,diqkdexp3} with varying degree of closeness to ``loophole free".
 On the other hand, systems not realizing the ideal of device independence are already commercially available (see~\cite[Section 3.2]{commercialQKD}).